Khaos Williams: Ultimate Fighting Championship

 Replacing injured Dhiego Lima on short notice, Williams made his promotional debut against Alex Morono at UFC 247 on February 8, 2020.
 He won the fight via first-minute knockout.
 This win earned him the Performance of the Night award.

-Williams made his sophomore appearance in the organization against Abdul Razak Alhassan at UFC Fight Night: Felder vs. dos Anjos on November 14, 2020.
+Williams made his sophomore appearance in the organization against Abdul Razak Alhassan at UFC Fight Night 182 on November 14, 2020.
 He won the fight via first-minute knockout.
 This win earned him the Performance of the Night award.

 Williams faced Michel Pereira at UFC Fight Night 183 on December 19, 2020.
 He lost the fight via unanimous decision.

 Williams faced Matthew Semelsberger on June 19, 2021 at UFC on ESPN 25 He won the bout via unanimous decision.

 Williams faced Miguel Baeza on November 13, 2021 at UFC Fight Night 197.
 He won the fight via technical knockout in round three.
 This win earned him the Performance of the Night award.

 Williams faced Randy Brown on May 7, 2022 at UFC 274.
 He lost the fight via split decision.

 Williams faced Rolando Bedoya on May 6, 2023 at UFC 288.
 He won the fight by split decision.

 Williams faced Carlston Harris on May 18, 2024, at UFC Fight Night 241.
 He won the fight by knockout after knocking down Harris with a right hook.
 This fight earned him another Performance of the Night award.

 Replacing an injured Rinat Fakhretdinov, Williams faced former LFA Welterweight Champion Gabriel Bonfim on February 15, 2025 at UFC Fight Night 251.
 He lost the fight via a brabo choke submission in the second round, which was the first time he lost by finish in his MMA career.

 Williams was scheduled to face Uroš Medić on June 7, 2025, at UFC 316.
 However, Medić pulled out in late May due to sinusitis and was replaced by promotional newcomer Albert Tadevosyan.
 In turn, Tadevosyan did not pass his medical tests, so Williams instead faced promotional newcomer Andreas Gustafsson.
 Williams lost the fight by unanimous decision.

+Williams faced Nikolay Veretennikov on May 16, 2026 at UFC Fight Night 276.
+He won the fight by technical knockout in the first round.

+Williams is scheduled to face promotional newcomer Roberto Soldić on October 3, 2026 at UFC 332.